Othmanebhr/Temane/README.md

 ## <ins>Project</ins>
 > - Developing a gym tracking app focused on performance and consistency.
-> -Currently working on a smoking cessation app to support users in their journey to quit smoking.
+> - Currently working on a smoking cessation app to support users in their journey to quit smoking.

 I am a student at 42 Paris, learning programming since May 2024.